GaragePolitburo/FormSI060719/README.md

 Text snippets in FormSI060719 are taken from Masha Gessen, Nisi Shawl, Margaret Thatcher, Fredric Jameson, Paul Preciado, Leni Zumas, Philip Roth, Omar El Akkad, Wayne La Pierre, David Graeber, Walt Whitman, George Orwell, Rudyard Kipling, and Donna Haraway.

 FormSI060719 is a solidity program on the ethereum mainnet at address 0x6B9d46a223fFa343f8b14D855A8314B0EfF7fcb7.
 It is a form with 13 question, and a user can answer any question(s) the individual wants.
 The questions and answers are state variables (stored on the blockchain), and behave as [ERC721 tokens](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-721.md).
+The program has been extensively tested through Truffle.
+See the test folder for the testing script used.

 There three types of functions: form functions (for reading and answering form questions), market functions (for bidding on tokens, or putting them up for sale), and standard ERC721 functions.